pnsn/GFAST/ShakeAlertBranch.md

 ### HDF5

-Does not seem to be referenced on its own, and initial compilation tests do not require it. hdf5.h loaded in gfast\_hdf5.h, gfast\_traceBuffer.h

 On RHEL family, yum install hdf5 and hdf5-devel.
 On Ubuntu, you seem to need libhdf5-dev which will install libhdf5-cpp and hdf5-helpers among others as dependencies.

 eew-uw-dev1 required yum install of hdf5-devel package.  hdf5 package already installed.